siriusastrebe/jsynchronous/README.md

 .$unsync(websocket)
 ```

 Server only.
 Removes the websocket from the list of clients.
+The client won't receive any more updates.

 ```javascript
 .$copy()